BLACK LIVES MATTER

 In other words, sometimes acute crises require acute responses.
 We believe that our culture is at one such impasse as it regards both individual and systemic injustices suffered by black and brown persons as an outgrowth of our nation’s racialized history that emanates from American slavery, subsequent Jim Crow Laws, and what author Michelle Alexander has called, “The New Jim Crow,” which includes but is not limited to the ways the intent and impact of American Slavery and Jim Crow laws to disenfranchise, marginalize, and hurt black and brown persons has now been imbedded into our culture in terms of how we think and how our institutions function.

-As such, Change, Inc. is currently partnered with or meeting with the leaders of the following organizations in an effort to expand our existing efforts to support the community of St. Louis in ways that will specifically promote and aide the advancement of black and brown persons.
+As such, Change, Inc. has made deliberate effort to expand our existing efforts to support the community of St. Louis in ways that will specifically promote and aide the advancement of black and brown persons.

-(NOTE: “Partner” means we have completed all of our initial reviews and research of each organization and its aims, finding them compatible with Change, Inc.’s overarching mission and values.
-We have also made it through initial/ongoing planning meetings (where required) to begin the provision of tangible and concrete resources and support.)
+(NOTE: “Partner” means we completed initial reviews and research of each organization and its aims, finding them compatible with Change, Inc.’s overarching mission and values, and moved to provide tangible and concrete financial or other resources and support to them.)

 Assisi House provides living space for previously unhoused individuals in small, communal settings where each person is treated with dignity and respect.
 Assisi House has 3 core aims: 1) To keep people safe and warm throughout the winter months (November-March); 2) To create stable, year-round housing meant as a foundation for’ transition into permanent housing; 3) To provide residents with meaningful relationships as well as access to resources and other services in an effort to bring homelessness to an end.
 In both the US (source) and St. Louis (source), to be black is to run a disproportionate likelihood of being in poverty, and thus, black and brown persons are therefore at increased risk for homelessness.